Vectorized/solady/docs/utils/ecdsa.md

 ## Canonical Hash Functions

-The following functions returns the hash of the signature in it's canonicalized format,
+The following functions return the hash of the signature in its canonicalized format,
 which is the 65-byte `abi.encodePacked(r, s, uint8(v))`, where `v` is either 27 or 28.
 If `s` is greater than `N / 2` then it will be converted to `N - s`
 and the `v` value will be flipped.